-- 8 On the Schedules tab, create a schedule for full backups. - On the Clients tab, click Select automatically through query.

-11 Use the Query Builder to create a rule(s) that selects the virtual machines you want to back up.
+- 8 On the Schedules tab, create a schedule for full backups. - On the Clients tab, click Select automatically through query. - 10 Select NetBackup host to perform automatic virtual machine selection and the host you want to use. - 11 Use the Query Builder to create a rule(s) that selects the virtual machines you want to back up.